Jury InformationCourt of Queen's Bench | Saskatchewan

 Any Saskatchewan resident who is over the age of 18 and is a Canadian citizen may serve as a juror.
 Health records are considered to be the best database available in this province.
-Every person in Saskatchewan has a health services number which has been randomly assigned by computer.
+Every person in Saskatchewan has a health services number that has been randomly assigned by a computer.
 This ensures that everyone is given an equal chance at being called for jury service.

 However, some people are excluded from being jurors because of the work they do or their legal status.
 This includes:

 - a current member of the Privy Council, the Senate or the House of Commons;

 - a current member or officer of the Legislative Assembly;